operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 exit
 ```

-- Exit from pod :
+- Exit from Pod :

 ```execute
 exit
 ```

-Step 4: Enable monitoring service for MariaDB Server.
+**Step 4: Enable monitoring service for MariaDB Server.**

-- Execute below command to get services of MariadB:
+- **Find the services of MariaDB using below command.**

   ```execute
   kubectl get svc -n my-mariadb-operator-app
   ```

- You will see a similar Output as below:
+ You will see a similar output as below:

  ```
       NAME                       TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)             AGE